 However, that initial settlement offer will often reflect only a percentage of the compensation you deserve for your injuries.
 Some insurance companies, including auto insurance companies, use an AI to generate an initial settlement offer.
 The AI will calculate the actual cash value of the damages you have submitted, then issue a settlement offer based on its own formula.
 The insurance representative or adjuster you speak with as you handle your claim may have relatively little room to negotiate with you for the compensation you may deserve.

 Always have a lawyer look over an initial settlement offer before accepting.
 Often, you may deserve substantially more compensation than that early offer indicates.
 If you accept it, you may not obtain the full compensation you deserve.
-A lawyer can help you decide what to do next about your insurance claim, including how to negotiate effectively for the compensation you deserve.
+A lawyer can help you decide what to do next about your insurance claim, including how to negotiate effectively for the maximum compensation you deserve.

 Negotiation